najuna-brian/medipact/README.md

 **How It Works**:
 1. Researcher purchases dataset (pays in HBAR)
 2. RevenueSplitter contract receives payment
-3. **Automatically distributes**: 60% Patient, 25% Hospital, 15% Platform
+3. **Automatically distributes**: 60% Patient, 25% Hospital (original collector), 15% Platform
+4. Each patient's 25% goes to the hospital that originally collected their data
-4. All transactions verifiable on HashScan
+5. All transactions verifiable on HashScan

-**Benefits**: Trustless, Transparent, Instant, Low fees
+**Benefits**: Trustless, Transparent, Instant, Low fees, Fair attribution

+**Revenue Model**: The hospital that originally collected the data is the sole beneficiary.
+See [Revenue Distribution Model](./docs/REVENUE_DISTRIBUTION_MODEL.md) for details.

 ---